yll0rd/django-learning-projects/EcommerceAPI/README.md

 This project uses environment variables to store sensitive information, such as database credentials and secret keys.
 These variables are stored in an `.env` file in the root directory of the project.

-To set up the environment variables, you should create a copy of the `.env`.example file and rename it to `.env`.
+To set up the environment variables, you should create a copy of the `.env.example` file and rename it to `.env`.
 Then, open the file and replace the placeholder values with your own values.

 ```
 cp .env.example .env